 Widening Participation Manager

 Access students tend to form bonds quickly with other students so you'll find yourself in a supportive group from the start.
 We would also encourage you to take part in events and societies run by The Students' Union so you feel part of the wider university community.

 Our friendly and welcoming Student Support Services team are your first point of call for all kinds of support and they are happy to talk to you at any time.
 They can provide information, advice and guidance on a whole range of subjects, including:

 What financial support you are entitled to depends on your individual circumstances.
 You can get in touch with our Money Advisers directly to see what support you can get.
 Just send an email to email@example.com.

-We are committed to offering a service which is welcoming and supportive of the needs of all students.
+We are committed to offering a service that is welcoming and supportive of the needs of all students.
 Our Accessibility and Inclusion team takes into account the full range of needs of students with a disability in a wide variety of circumstances.

 Advisers offer one-to-one support before you arrive and throughout your time at university to assess what you might need and help you access it.
 This includes help applying for the Disabled Student Allowance and support for students with Dyslexia to organise diagnostic assessment.

 We recommend that you come to see the team on campus before you start.
 Email us at firstname.lastname@example.org to find out more about the type of support you may need.